Blogshot/trip-sitter/README.md

 # Disclaimer
+In order to prevent rumors or "bad blood" happening I want to make sure to point out some things.

 * Although this tool currently only supports SR -> AT conversions, AT -> SR is in active development.
 * This tool is not able (or meant) to just Copy-Paste songs of one game to another.
 Each converted file usually contains multiple sections where reworking is needed to provide a fluent and fun experience.
 This is a logical consequence of the different gameplay elements of each game.
 * Because of this, every custom song that is created based off a conversion is expected to be an individual piece of work, which is encouraged by both communities.
 * This project is not affiliated with AudioTrip, SynthRiders, their respective communities or any other third party, especially any modding community.
+* AudioTrip's and SynthRiders' file formats are readable plain text.
+This tool is not breaking any sort of protective measures.
 * If you feel the need to share your concerns about this project, feel free to directly contact me via Discord. (see profile information)

 ![defaultView](https://github.com/Blogshot/trip-sitter/blob/master/defaultView.png)